-As a human rights organisation, we believe fundamentally in equality of opportunity for all.
-Our work for the world’s children and young people is built on values of being honest, brave, smart and hopeful.
-We naturally welcome the transparency of the new drive for gender pay gap reporting.
+As a human rights organisation we believe fundamentally in equality of opportunity for all.
+Our work for the world’s children is built on our values of being honest, brave, smart and hopeful.
+We welcome the transparency of gender pay gap reporting.

-Similarly, as a progressive employer we know that treating all of our staff fairly and working together through shared principles and behaviours is not only the right thing to do, but is an approach that enables us to achieve the best possible outcomes for children.
+Similarly, as a progressive employer we know that treating all of our colleagues fairly and working together through shared principles and behaviours is not only the right thing to do but is an approach that enables us to achieve the best possible outcomes for children.

-As part of new government requirements, we, alongside every other UK organisation with more than 250 staff, will be sharing our gender pay gap data with the public in April 2018 and updating it annually thereafter.
+As part of UK government requirements, we, alongside other UK organisations with more than 250 employees, will be sharing our gender pay gap data with the public each April.

 The gender pay gap is the measure that shows the percentage difference between the average earnings of men and women in an organisation, expressed as a percentage of men’s earnings.
 Employers are required to publish both a mean and a median figure.

 Unicef UK’s gender pay gap is as follows: